 Oddly enough my main takeaway from trying out SublimeText 2 was that I - who has been proponent of high-contrast colour schemes for editors like the one used by the old Norton Editor (yellow on blue) - really got into the low-contrast default theme.
 So much in fact that with Emacs 24’s theme support, I’m now using this version of zenburn for Emacs.
 The other takeaway was that I really appreciated the fast startup time and having a slightly better editor around than Notepad when it came to all the quick editing tasks one has to accomplish that would either mess up my carefully set up Emacs or require a second instance of Emacs for “scratch editing”.
 I ended up with Notepad++ for that and it seems to do the job admireably so far.

-Another of the tools I discovered on Scott’s Hanselman’s blog is Console2.
-I much prefer it over the standard Windows command prompt so give it a whirl!
-I also tried ConEmu as Scott recommended that in a separate post – I’m a little undecided as of yet which one I prefer, both seem to work just fine and are a massive improvement over the original MS command window – if you’re a command line junkie like I am, having one or two tabbed command windows hanging around rather than a plethora of command windows is a massive boon.
-Try both, see which one you prefer – so far I do like the feel of ConEmu actually being developed (there are frequent new releases available) but Console2 simply seems to work, too.
+I also tried ConEmu as Scott recommended that in a separate post - I’m a little undecided as of yet which one I prefer.
+Both seem to work just fine and are a massive improvement over the original MS command window - if you’re a command line junkie like I am, having one or two tabbed command windows hanging around rather than a plethora of command windows is a massive boon.
+Try both, see which one you prefer - so far I do like the feel of ConEmu actually being developed (there are frequent new releases available) but Console2 simply seems to work, too.
 I think it’s just a matter of personal preference.

 Speaking of command line tools, I recently had one of these “wow, these guys are still around” moments when I discovered that JPSoft is still offering a replacement command line processor for windows.
 I used to be a pretty heavy user of both 4Dos and 4NT back in the early nineties when they were distributed as shareware and you had to buy the documentation as a proper dead tree version to acquire a license.
 Actually I think I still have both manuals in a storage unit somewhere…